O. Henry's Full House: "The Ransom of Red Chief"

 Directed by Howard Hawks, from a screenplay by Nunnally Johnson, rewritten by Ben Hecht and Charles Lederer (none of whom were credited), it stars Fred Allen, Oscar Levant, Lee Aaker, Irving Bacon, and Kathleen Freeman.
 Two con men kidnap a child in order to collect a substantial ransom, but the child proves to be too much for them.

 Nunnally Johnson wrote the original screenplay for Clifton Webb as "Slick" and William Demarest as "William", but when Fred Allen and Oscar Levant were cast, Hawks asked Hecht and Lederer to do a rewrite.
 Johnson was unhappy with the result and asked to have his name removed from the film.

 "The Gift of the Magi"

 Directed by Henry King, from a screenplay by Walter Bullock and Philip Dunne (who was uncredited), it stars Jeanne Crain and Farley Granger.
 On Christmas Eve, with little money, Della sells her hair to buy her husband Jim a watch fob.
 Jim has sold his watch to buy her a pair of ornamental combs.
-When they exchange these now useless gifts, they realize how deep is their love for one another.
+When they exchange these now useless gifts, they realize how deep their love is for one another.